Klosmi/html-basics/JS-basic.md

 <br>

 - __[Properties](https://developer.mozilla.org/en-US/docs/Glossary/property/JavaScript)__:
 The DOM is built from the HTML code parsed by the browser.
-During this process, the __HTML attributes of the elements__ are __translated into the corresponding DOM properties__ and __these properties are referred to by JavaScript as properties of an object__❗️
+During this process, the __HTML attributes of the elements__ are __translated into the corresponding DOM properties__ and __these properties are referred to by JavaScript as properties of an object__ ❗️.

-Properties are the values associated with a JavaScript object.
+- Properties are the values associated with a JavaScript object.

-*(The object here is the DOM node (element).*
+- *(The object here is the DOM node (element).*

-So, in contrast to the __attributes, which are defined in HTML__, __properties belong to the DOM__.
+- So, in contrast to the __attributes, which are defined in HTML__, __properties belong to the DOM__.
-Since DOM is an object in JavaScript, we can get and set properties.
+- Since DOM is an object in JavaScript, we can get and set properties.
-Once the browser parses the HTML code (this eg.: `<input type="text" value="Name:">`), an [HTMLInputElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement) object will be created, and this object will contain dozens of properties.
+- Once the browser parses the HTML code (this eg.: `<input type="text" value="Name:">`), an [HTMLInputElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement) object will be created, and this object will contain dozens of properties.
 For a given DOM node object, *properties are the properties of that object*, and *attributes* are the *elements of the attributes property* of that object.

 <br>